abyx/octopress/source/_posts/2015-12-31-automatically-find-links-in-text-using-angular.markdown

 comments: true
 facebook:
     image: /images/ng-codelord.png
-cta_message: "Always be in the loop for new updates to Angular and get guides for painless upgrading!"
 ---

 There comes in every web developer’s life a day where he needs to take some block of text and automatically find URLs inside it and transform them into links, inline.